CosmicTechie/Image-to-Pencil-Sketch/README.md

 # Image-to-Pencil-Sketch
-A program to convert an Image to a Pencil Sketch using Python and OpenC
+A program to convert an Image to a Pencil Sketch using Python and OpenCV.
 ![Image to Pencil Sketch](ImageToPSketch.png)
 # The Steps include:
 ![Steps Involved](PSsteps.png)